Department of Pharmaceutical Sciences Graduate Student Handbook

 Funding

 Students enrolled in the PhD program receive tuition and stipend support through a combination of TA (teaching assistant) and/or GA (graduate research assistant) awards; support is generally provided for up to five years and extensions will be considered on a case-by-case basis.
 Support for GA positions will come from faculty and departmental research grants.
-Students who are not NYS residents will qualify for funded scholarships for out-of-state tuition for the first year only and must either become NYS residents or will be held responsible for difference between the in-state versus out-of-state tuition rates.
+Students who are not NYS residents will qualify for funded scholarships for out-of-state tuition for the first year only and must either become NYS residents or will be held responsible for the difference between the in-state versus out-of-state tuition rates.
 Out-of-state students entering the program are expected to establish NYS residency after the first two semesters.

 Application for and receipt of competitive funding opportunities significantly strengthen a student’s CV for future employment opportunities and may allow them more independence in their graduate work.
 Students are encouraged to apply for internal and external fellowship opportunities in collaboration with their dissertation advisors.
 Examples of federally-funded opportunities include the NIH Ruth L. Kirschstein National Research Service Award Fellowship (https://researchtraining.nih.gov/programs/fellowships/F31) and NSF Graduate Research Fellowship Program (https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=6201&org=NSF).
 Fellowships are also available through independent organizations such as AHA, AFPE, AHRQ, AACR, PhrMA Foundation, NACDS and AFM.

-Additionally, the Binghamton University Graduate School has several fellowship opportunities that are available for graduate students.
+Additionally, the Binghamton University graduate school has several fellowship opportunities that are available for graduate students.
 These include:

 • Clifford D. Clark Diversity Fellowships